FasterXML/jackson-core/README.md

 ## Non-Maven

-For non-Maven use cases, you download jars from [Central Maven repository](http://repo1.maven.org/maven2/com/fasterxml/jackson/core/jackson-core/) or [Download page](https://github.com/FasterXML/jackson-core/wiki/Downloads).
+For non-Maven use cases, you download jars from [Central Maven repository](http://repo1.maven.org/maven2/com/fasterxml/jackson/core/jackson-core/) or [Wiki](../../jackson-core/wiki/Downloads).

 Core jar is also a functional OSGi bundle, with proper import/export declarations, so it can be use on OSGi container as is.